 The Homeowner is responsible for maintaining the sump pump.
 The Builder, for a period of two years, will repair or replace the pump if it fails to operate.
 Sump pumps that operate frequently are normal.
 There is no industry standard for frequency of operation.

-sump pump is plugged in and operating properly and that the sump pit is clear of debris.
+Homeowners should ensure that the sump pump is plugged in and operating properly and that the sump pit is clear of debris.
 Homeowners should check to ensure that sump systems are operating properly during periods of heavy rain.